Likes2Weave/datasciencecoursera/Course3/Readme.md

 As with creating descriptive variables, there is a trade off between using data as originally recorded and data as segmented.
 R offers powerful tools for reshaping data, but just because one can reshape the data, does not mean the reshaped version is meaningful.
 Reshaping data sets must be accompanied by a solid knowledge of the derivation of the data and its applications.

 'Tis the season for spring cleaning and emerging critters.
-A good time to make sure all secure and tidy in the pantry.
+A good time to make sure all is secure and tidy in the pantry.
 Consider an example, an observer's top to bottom view of my pantry:

 -   shelf 1: square based, plastic bins, medium
 -   shelf 2: square based, plastic bins, large, medium, small